Learn how to make this fun, easy robot cake. It’s perfect for birthdays and is made from a simple 9 x 13 cake. And isn’t it the cutest robot ever?!

 - M&M’s

-1. Mix up cake and bake in a 9 x 13 cake pan, according to the recipe that you use.
-Once the cake has cooled, invert pan and carefully remove cake from pan.* Flipping it onto parchment paper or saran wrap will help reduce the mess.
+1. Mix up the cake and bake in a 9 x 13 cake pan, according to the recipe you use.
+Once the cake has cooled, invert the pan and carefully remove the cake from the pan.

 2. Using a serrated knife, cut the cake into 5 pieces as shown.